pslucas0212/Part-2-Preparing-the-Satellite-Environment/README.md

 Finally let's associate the location and organziation we create.

-On the side menu clock Adminster -> Locations.
+On the side menu clock Administer -> Locations.

 ![Adminster -> Locations](/images/sat90.png)